Gurb-inator/InterviewLogger/README.md

 <img width="427" height="300" alt="Premiere Pro timecode sync" src="https://github.com/user-attachments/assets/c0757f4b-5a54-410b-9007-8c0751ec6b89" />
 <h2>Extra Info</h2>
 <ul>
-  <li>It may work with other editing software, but this hasn’t been tested.</li>
+  <li>It may work with other editing software, but this hasn’t been tested, if you test this and it works, let me know</li>
   <li>The app is mobile-friendly — keyboard shortcuts automatically change into on-screen buttons.</li>
   <li>Since it’s a self-hosted HTML app, it works offline.</li>
 </ul>